 In all the times I’ve perused through my phone’s photo album to recapture a moment, regardless of the photo quality, I can only reminisce in my head what was occurring while the photo was being taken.

 Later to understand the photo is representative of a time compromised by an overt need to relive it.
 With that said, what’s recalled is the actions of grabbing it, opening the camera, and focusing…Before you know it the moment never existed.

-Summer 2014, about 3 weeks before buying my first BMW, I was on my way home from Jonesboro, Louisiana and had to layover at the Phoenix Sky Harbor Int’l Airport.
+Summer of 2014, about three weeks before buying my first BMW, I was on my way home from Jonesboro, Louisiana and had to layover at the Phoenix Sky Harbor Int’l Airport.
 During our initial descent, I awakened from a nap to the most alluring view of the stars over Arizona’s darkest desert.
 Meanwhile, Carlos Santana and Michelle Branch‘s Game of Love was playing through my earphones.